huchanwei123/C_programming/README.md

 Introduction
-    Exercises for C language, enjoy it!
+    Some simple exercises of C programming